Enhancing Large-Scale AI Training Efficiency: The C4 Solution for Real-Time Anomaly Detection and Communication Optimization: Design

 If we consider network bandwidth as a resource, optimizing collective communication performance is equivalent to finding an optimal method for resource allocation.
 In fact, collective communication can be seen as a collection of one-to-one communications between two of the workers, which may also involve computation if a reduce operation is included.
 Therefore, the problem of finding an optimal resource allocation can be broken down into two issues.
 First, we need to minimize the resource requirements of each one-to-one communication.
 Second, we need to map each one-to-one communication to network resources in a way that minimizes the total communication time.

-The first issue is not the focus of this paper, so for the sake of completeness, we provide a brief introduction here.
-Once the data volume for one-to-one communication is fixed, its consumption of network resources is directly proportional to the distance the data travels through the network.
+The first issue is not the focus of this paper.
+But for the sake of completeness, we provide a brief introduction here.
+Once the data volume for one-to-one communication is fixed, its consumption of network resources is directly proportional to the distance it travels through the network.
 To reduce the data transmission distance, we employ two optimization strategies.
-First, we minimize the network diameter through innovative network architecture.
-AI training servers internally provide high-speed NVLINK interconnects, which are inherently part of the network (\emph{Takeways-5}).
-Thus, our network is actually a hierarchical topology, with NVLINK forming the first layer and the RDMA network across different servers comprising the second layer.
-Furthermore, we have utilized dual-uplink technology, which not only improves network reliability but also allows for an increase in the radix of switch chips.
-Clearly, for a given number of endpoints and a specified network topology, the greater the switch radix, the smaller the network diameter~\cite{highradix}.
-Second, we utilize network topology-aware scheduling techniques to ensure that the two ranks needing to communicate are as close as possible within the network.
+First, we minimize the network diameter by leveraging high-speed NVLink interconnects, which are inherently part of the network.
+Second, we utilize topology-aware scheduling techniques to ensure that the two ranks needing to communicate are as close as possible within the network.
+These optimizations mitigate the probabilities of traffic collision, and are effective for small-scale jobs.

-Based on the above optimizations, we can achieve good performance in most cases.
-For instance, for single tasks with a small scale, all communications can be completed within a single layer of leaf switches.
-But for training tasks of a larger scale or in scenarios where multiple tasks coexist, further optimization is essential.
-The underlying problem in both of the aforementioned scenarios is actually the same: there is a significant amount of traffic that requires forwarding by the spine switches, resulting in a high volume of traffic collisions.
+Furthermore, we have also integrated intra-job traffic engineering techniques~\cite{eflops,accl} to prevent traffic collisions.
+However, in the case of larger AI clusters with multiple concurrent jobs, there is a lack of coordination among independent jobs.
+Consequently, additional optimization is required to deal with inter-job traffic collision.